janburak/witsml-explorer/IMPLEMENTING_WITSML_OBJECTS.md

    * add an updateWellbore[Object]s function and action to navigationStateReducer.tsx
    * add Update[Object]sOnWellbore to contexts/modificationType.tsx
    * add refresh[Object] function to components/RefreshHandler.tsx

+## 5. Delete operation
+This task may be combined with "8.
+Checkable rows" to allow for deleting multiple objects from the get-go.

+### 5.1 API
+1. Implement [Object]Reference.cs in Api/Jobs/Common
+2. Create an Api/Jobs/Delete[Object]Job.cs and add it to Models/JobType.cs
+3. Implement the Api/Workers/Delete[Object]Worker.cs.
+The pattern is quite similar across all modify workers.

+### 5.2 Frontend
+1. Implement [object]Reference.ts in Frontend/models/jobs
+2. Add Delete[Object] to Frontend/services/jobService.tsx
+3. Add delete functionality [Object]ContextMenu.tsx and [Object]SidebarContextMenu.tsx in components/ContextMenus.
+Duplicated code can be extracted to [Object]ContextMenuUtils.tsx